-But this year we have an unprecedented opportunity to change course.
-Representatives of the 196 countries party to the United Nations Convention on Biological Diversity (CBD) will gather this October in Kunming, China for a once-per-decade meeting to finalize a new agreement for the global protection of nature.
-As negotiations continue throughout the year, the key will be setting ambitious targets that not only set aside a larger share of the natural world for protection (30 percent is widely advocated target that TNC supports), but that also address the fundamental causes of biodiversity loss worldwide.
+But this year ahead we have an unprecedented opportunity to change course.
+Representatives of the 196 countries party to the United Nations Convention on Biological Diversity (CBD) will gather in Kunming, China in early 2021 for a once-per-decade meeting to finalize a new agreement for the global protection of nature.
+As negotiations advance in preparation this year, the key will be setting ambitious targets that not only set aside a larger share of the natural world for protection (30 percent is widely advocated target that TNC supports), but that also address the fundamental causes of biodiversity loss worldwide.

 RELATED READING: Biodiversity: Nature by Another Name

 4. And yes, the planet is still getting hotter—but the demand for climate action is getting louder

 We’re now living in a climate crisis.
 Rising temperatures, rising sea-levels, raging wildfires—the impacts of climate change are already here.
 What’s really worrying, though, is that the best scientific estimates indicate the worst is yet to come—our current course could be catastrophic.

 So, what is there to be hopeful about?
 For one, the climate conversation is becoming louder and more visible with every passing day—with new voices leading the charge.
 And in November 2020, countries are indeed expected to unveil more ambitious climate pledges at the UN Climate Summit (COP26) in Glasgow.